 Are you on Board?

 This year, 60 percent of global manufacturers will use analytics data recorded from connected devices to analyze processes and identify optimization possibilities, according to IDC and SAP.
-One implementer, saw tangible efficiency almost immediately through easy installation of real-time GPS.
+One implementer, saw tangible efficiency almost immediately through easy installation of near real-time GPS.
 Read More…